samirkhoja/agent-api-shell/README.md

 `agent-api-shell` is a standalone Go library that exposes a minimal pseudo shell for LLM-driven tool discovery and execution.

+It is designed for setups where you may want to configure hundreds of API-backed tools without dumping hundreds of tool definitions into the model context up front.
+The model can stay on a small interface surface and interact in a way that feels closer to working in a shell or terminal: explore what is available with `discover`, inspect a specific tool with `describe`, and only invoke the command it needs with `run`.

 HTTP-backed commands default to a 5 minute request deadline and a 1 MiB response body limit.
 You can override these per command with `timeout_ms` and `max_response_body_bytes`.

 ## Capabilities